nixworks/public/news/2011/10/11/README.md

 ##### Oil spill
 ### [An oil spill from the ship Rena off the coast of Tauranga in New Zealand becomes the country's worst environmental disaster. ](/news/2011/10/11/an-oil-spill-from-the-ship-rena-off-the-coast-of-tauranga-in-new-zealand-becomes-the-country-s-worst-environmental-disaster.md)
-_Context: New Zealand, environmental disaster, Tauranga, oil spill_
+_Context: New Zealand, oil spill, Tauranga, environmental disaster_

 ##### Israel
 ### [The Cabinet of Israel approves a prisoner swap deal with Hamas for the release of the Israeli Army soldier Gilad Shalit, who had been held in captivity for five years.
 In exchange, Israel agrees to release a thousand Palestinian prisoners held in Israel, among them hundreds of prisoners serving multiple life sentences for planning and perpetrating murderous attacks against Israeli civilians.](/news/2011/10/11/the-cabinet-of-israel-approves-a-prisoner-swap-deal-with-hamas-for-the-release-of-the-israeli-army-soldier-gilad-shalit-who-had-been-held-i.md)
-_Context: life in prison, Israeli Army, Hamas, Gilad Shalit, Israel_
+_Context: life in prison, Hamas, Israeli Army, Israel, Gilad Shalit_

 ##### Yulia Tymoshenko
 ### [Yulia Tymoshenko, the former Prime Minister of Ukraine, is jailed for seven years for exceeding her powers by entering a gas deal with Russia. ](/news/2011/10/11/yulia-tymoshenko-the-former-prime-minister-of-ukraine-is-jailed-for-seven-years-for-exceeding-her-powers-by-entering-a-gas-deal-with-russi.md)